Table of Contents

 Time Configuration

-An example of the Time Configuration settings is illustrated here:
+A typical Time Configuration screen is illustrated here:

 Cellular Configuration